BrandonO31/ContentBuddy/README.md

 - 📝 **Transcription Generator**:
   - Uses Whisper to transcribe videos.
   - Saves transcript files to a `transcripts/` directory.
-- 🧠 **Future Plans**: Designed to support auto title/description generation and timestamp tagging using WhisperX.
+- 🧠 **Future Plans**: Designed to support auto title/description generation and timestamp tagging using Whisper

 ## Technologies Used